World Nuclear Association: Leadership

 World Nuclear Association members appoint a Director General and elect a 20-member board of management.
 The current Director General is Sama Bilbao y León.
 The Chairman of the board is H.E.
 Mohamed Al Hammadi, Managing Director and Chief Executive Officer of Emirates Nuclear Energy Corporation.
-The Vice chairman is Philippe Knoche CEO at Orano.
+The Vice Chairman and Chairman Elect is Johan Svenningsson, Country Chairman and CEO Uniper Sweden.
 A board of management fulfills statutory duties pertaining to the organization's governance and sets World Nuclear Association policies and strategic objectives, subject to approval by the full membership.

 Activities and services

 Industry interaction

-An essential role of World Nuclear Association is to facilitate commercially valuable interaction among its members.
+An essential role of the World Nuclear Association is to facilitate commercially valuable interaction among its members.

 Ongoing World Nuclear Association Working Groups, consisting of members and supported by the secretariat, share information and develop analysis on a range of technical, trade and environmental matters.
 These subjects include: